CMP Truck 15-cwt Wireless

 |Trucks, 15-cwt, Wireless|

 The vehicle featured two main body types.
 The 2G1 body was of steel construction with a wood and canvas roof with four static ventilators.
 There was a rear door with two windows on each side.
 A generator compartment was located in the rear right corner with ventilation doors on the rear and right hand sides.
 Four horizontal aerial rods were fitted to the roof and access was via a steel ladder mounted on the left rear of the body.
 Inside was space for two persons, an operator desk at the front of the body and a writing desk on the left side.
 Storage batteries were located to either side of the operators table.
 The 2K1 body was similar but was constructed of aluminum sheets on a steel frame.
 It had provision for a spare tire mounted in the left forward side of the body.
+A communication hatch was installed between the cab and the body.
 The roof featured aerial support mounts and three ventilators, two static and one powered.
 A supplied penthouse could be mounted on either the left of right side of the body.

 - No related pages at this time